hkzlab/PS1_PU22_8MB_mod/README.md

 This daughter board replaces the single main RAM IC on your PU-22 motherboard with 4 2Mx8 ICs, shuffles some address lines and provides your PlayStation with 8MB of addressable memory.

+I tested this on my european SCPH-7502 console, with a PU-22 motherboard in it.
+The board boots fine and all the 8MB are addressable.
+It could work on other models too, but as of now, this is the only tested one.

 ## Hardware

 The board was designed with [KiCad](https://kicad.org/) EDA.